amoAR/RTLPatcher/README.md

 # RTLPatcher for Discord

-Own messages stay aligned to one side and Other on other side.!\
+Own messages stay aligned to one side and Other on other side!\
-In this way, it's much easier to recognize your messages from others... but Discord still doesn't even support RTL languages, so this project was created to support these languages in chat, but it became something more.
+In this way, it's much easier to recognize your messages from others...
+But Discord still doesn't even support RTL languages, so this project was created to support these languages in chat, but it became something more.

 ## Features